 Mina Takahashi is the editor of Hand Papermaking.
 Formerly executive director of programs at Dieu Donné Papermill in New York, she directed artist residencies and publishing projects, curated exhibitions, and collaborated with artists in the studio.
 Trained originally in Japanese papermaking, she teaches and consults on the artistic and craft applications of hand papermaking across the country and internationally.

 Karen Kopacz is the designer of Hand Papermaking.
 She graduated from Columbia College with a BA in fine arts, minoring in fiction writing.
 For nearly 2 decades, Karen has worked and collaborated in the Twin Cities arts community as a designer, brand strategist, Web developer, and artist.
 In 2000, she founded Design for the Arts, partnering with organizations, businesses, and artists to develop and launch brands and creative initiatives.
 As director of online arts & literature magazine Mental Contagion (2000-2008), she was invited to be a panelist at the SXSW Interactive Festival for Fostering New Culture on the Internet.

-Maria Olivia Davalos Stanton is the editor of the Hand Papermaking Newsletter.
+Maria Olivia Davalos Stanton is the editor of the Hand Papermaking Newsletter, and lives in San Francisco.
 They graduated from Stanford University in 2017 with degrees in Classics and Chemistry and are pursuing their dream of becoming a paper art conservator.
-They have worked in the conservation labs at the J Paul Getty Museum, Stanford’s Cantor Arts Center, and Stanford’s Library Preservation Department.
-Maria Olivia learned hand papermaking from Amanda Degener and currently works for Cave Paper and interns at the Midwest Art Conservation Center here in Minneapolis.
+They have worked in the conservation labs at the J Paul Getty Museum, Stanford’s Cantor Arts Center and Library Preservation Department, as well as a private painting conservation studio.
+Maria Olivia learned hand papermaking from Amanda Degener at Cave Paper, and sorely misses working in the vat.